 The Key Difference Between a Yellow-Bellied Watersnake and Cottonmouth

-The key difference between cottonmouths and yellow-bellied snakes is that cottonmouths are venomous.
+The key difference between cottonmouths and yellow-bellied water snakes is that cottonmouths are venomous.
 In addition, the two have very different appearances.
-Yellow-bellied snakes are true to their name, and lack the distinctive banding of cottonmouths.
-Yellow-bellied snakes are also more likely to flee if a human startles them.
+Yellow-bellied water snakes are true to their name, and lack the distinctive banding of cottonmouths.
+Yellow-bellied water snakes are also more likely to flee if a human startles them.
 Let’s dive into their main differences one by one.

 Yellow-Bellied Watersnake Vs Cottonmouth: Appearance